 How to deal with upset employees

-While it's good to know how to react in different situations, remember that you are talking to an individual and everybody reacts differently.
+While it's good to know how to react in different situations, remember that you are talking to an individual, and everyone reacts differently.
 Be personable, but professional.
-You are their manager and this must remembered, but being empathetic and trying to understand their point of view is essential in communicating.
+You are their manager, and this must be remembered, but being empathetic and trying to understand their point of view is essential in communicating.

-Following on from focussing on the individual, if you’re having a meeting and the employee is becoming aggravated or upset, highlighting certain company policies which they may have broken is not helpful.
-In all likelihood, they probably know the company policies and don't need you reminding them when they are already upset or angry.
-This can make a bad situation worse.
+When speaking to an upset employee, highlighting certain company policies that they may have broken is not helpful.
+In all likelihood, they probably know the company policies and don't need to be reminded of them when they are upset.
+Doing so can make a bad situation worse.

 Perhaps the employee is upset is because they've done something wrong and they're worried about your feedback.
 Giving staff constructive criticism isn't always easy.
-It's important when in this situation to find some positives to focus on as well.
-Nobody wants to be called into a meeting purely to be told about something they've done wrong; this is a sure-fire way to upset an employee.
+It's important when you're in this situation to find some positives to focus on.
+No one wants to be called into a meeting purely to be told about something they've done wrong; this is a sure-fire way to upset an employee.
 Find some positive traits and examples of your employee's work and mention these to the employee.

 Unfortunately, people gossiping in the workplace is common.
 Unless you want to take a strong approach and ban office gossip, people talking to each other about who's going to get promoted or who had an argument in that meeting will circulate.
-There are many ways to deal with workplace gossip, including making sure that if you're confronting a member of staff about a subject which may lead to sadness or anger, to always have it in private.
+There are many ways to deal with workplace gossip, including making sure that if you're confronting a member of staff about a subject which may lead to strong emotions, but it should always be handled privately.

 Do you find that you have a lot of employees getting upset or angry after talking with them?
 If so, perhaps you need to look at the common causes of why this is happening.
 Is the workload too much for people?
 Are the deadlines too demanding?
 Are you being too harsh when talking to staff members?
-If you find yourself in this situation a lot, it's time to identify the causes and work towards preventing these from occurring.
-Look at the broader reasons why — not just the individuals.
+If you find yourself in this situation a lot, it's time to identify the causes and work toward preventing these from occurring.
+Look at the broader reasons why – don't focus solely on the individuals.